 - cli the command to invoke

 - args the arguments to invoke

 - input the input data for sys.stdin.

 - env the environment overrides.

+- catch_exceptions Whether to catch any other exceptions than SystemExit.

 - extra the keyword arguments to pass to main ().

+- color whether the output should contain color codes.
+The application can still override this explicitly.